2025 NBA playoffs: (1) Oklahoma City Thunder vs. (6) Minnesota Timberwolves

 A 40 point playoff career-high from MVP Shai Gilgeous-Alexander was enough for Oklahoma City to secure a narrow victory and take a commanding 3–1 series lead in Game 4.
 Jalen Williams scored 34 points on 13-for-24 shooting, including 6-of-9 from 3-point range and Chet Holmgren added 21 points, seven rebounds and three blocks.
 Gilgeous-Alexander went 12 for 14 from the free-throw line, making a pair with 6.1 seconds left to stretch the lead back to three.
 The Thunder fouled Anthony Edwards with 3.5 seconds remaining, who had been struggling all game on 5-13 shooting, and his intentional miss of the second free throw to try to keep possession was tracked down in the corner by Gilgeous-Alexander and flung out of bounds to drain the clock.
 The Timberwolves were led by Jaden McDaniels (22 points), Nickeil Alexander-Walker (23 points) and Donte DiVincenzo (21 points), with the latter two going 5-for-8 from 3-point range.
 Julius Randle's uneven series continued with just 5 points on 1-for-7 shooting.
 The end of the game also sparked some controversy, as fans believed the clock should've been reset to at least 0.5 seconds.
-Instead, the officials put 0.3 seconds left on the clock, and the inbounds pass was stolen by Williams to seal off OKC's victory for good after Minnesota's constant late rallies.
-In their Conference Finals appearances through 2024-2025, the Timberwolves now had a 1-4 record at home.
+Instead, the officials put 0.3 seconds left on the clock, and the inbounds pass was stolen by Williams to seal Oklahoma City's victory.
+In their Conference Finals appearances through 2024–2025, the Timberwolves now had a 1–4 record at home.

 In a series defined by blowouts, the Thunder advanced to the NBA Finals for the first time since 2012, with a 124–94 victory.
-The game was never close as OKC outscored Minnesota 26–9 in the first quarter, just the 2nd time the entire postseason a team has been held to single digits in a quarter, the other being the Denver Nuggets in Game 4 of the Western Conference semifinals, also against the Thunder.
+The game was never close as Oklahoma City outscored Minnesota 26–9 in the first quarter, just the 2nd time the entire postseason a team has been held to single digits in a quarter, the other being the Denver Nuggets in Game 4 of the Western Conference semifinals, also against the Thunder.
 Shai Gilgeous-Alexander had another 30-point effort with 34 overall, Chet Holmgren added 22 points, and Jalen Williams finished with 19.
-OKC moved to 8–1 in the playoffs at home thus far, with their margin of victory in those eight games being 51, 19, 43, 7, 32, 26, 15 and 30.
+Oklahoma City moved to 8–1 in the playoffs at home thus far, with their margin of victory in those eight games being 51, 19, 43, 7, 32, 26, 15 and 30.